Dance Science

 Professional Dancing

 Students interested in dancing professionally can use the 18 hours for additional dance technique classes, choreography and dance production courses, dance improvisation, gender-neutral partnering, conditioning, and other dance courses.
-The Kinesiology: Dance Science degree not only allows the student to train in a variety of dance genres but also enables the dancer to learn more about the health and well-being of the dancer to elongate their careers.
+The Dance Science degree not only allows the student to train in a variety of dance genres but also enables the dancer to learn more about the health and well-being of the dancer to elongate their careers.
 This degree also provides opportunities for professional dancers to supplement their work by becoming personal trainers, Pilates instructors, dance teachers, and movement specialists who work with special populations in dance.

 Curriculum